ethossoftworks/outcome-ts/README.md

         return true
     }

+    function main() {
         try {
             // Anything we want to do with foo must happen in this try/catch block const bar = await foo()
             const bar2 = await foo2(bar)

             console.log(bar, bar2)
         } catch(e) {
             // e is an Exception, which requires more type checking before handling the error

             // Either we handle both errors in a single catch, move into another level of try/catch,
             // or handle additional errors with another mechanism (separate function, .etc) }
+    }
     ```